Generic Name: zolpidem tartrate

 As with the management of all overdosage, the possibility of multiple drug ingestion should be considered.
 The physician may wish to consider contacting a poison control center for up-to-date information on the management of hypnotic drug product overdosage.

-Ambien (zolpidem tartrate) is a gamma-aminobutyric acid (GABA) A agonist of the imidazopyridine class and is available in 5 mg and 10 mg strength tablets for oral administration.
+Ambien contains zolpidem tartrate, a gamma-aminobutyric acid (GABA) A receptor positive modulator of the imidazopyridine class.
+Ambien is available in 5 mg and 10 mg strength tablets for oral administration.

 Chemically, zolpidem is N,N,6-trimethyl-2-p-tolylimidazo[1,2-a] pyridine-3-acetamide L-(+)-tartrate (2:1).
 It has the following structure:

 Zolpidem tartrate is a white to off-white crystalline powder that is sparingly soluble in water, alcohol, and propylene glycol.
 It has a molecular weight of 764.88.